Demographics

 **How to use it:** This flags what makes the trade area distinctive.
 A trade area that's 25% above average in the 20–29 age bracket has a notably young population.
 One that's 30% below average in the Under $15K bracket has fewer low-income households than typical.

-The midpoint value (age or income) for the trade area, shown alongside the national median for comparison.
+The midpoint value (age or income) for the trade area, shown alongside the national median and store average median (when available) for comparison.

 Demographics are calculated for the population within your selected trade area boundary.
 This makes trade area selection critical to demographic analysis.